Afbcary/curia-regis/README.md

 A suite of tools to advise the king on Dominion gameplay.

-Open index.html in your interweb explorer to access your personal counsel, my liege.
+Summon index.html in your interweb chariot to access your personal counsel, my liege.

 ## Development